theoriginalgri/ReactNativeLocalizationTransifex/README.md

 # ReactNativeLocalization transifex example

-Example to illustrate how to use with transifex.
+Example to illustrate how to use ReactNativeLocalization with transifex.

 ## What it does